Strengths: versatile writer, publisher, editor and production manager

 I have managed budgets from $50,000 to $2,000,000 and supervised 18 people.

-I had a very high secret clearance when I worked for Raytheon Services Company.
+I had a Top Secret clearance when I worked for Raytheon Services Company.

 I have a successful history of winning federal grants.